 Trump signs $8.3B bill to combat coronavirus outbreak in US

-President Donald Trump on Friday signed a USD 8.3 billion measure to help tackle the coronavirus outbreak that has killed 12 people in the US and infected more than 200.
+Washington, Mar 6 (AP) President Donald Trump on Friday signed an USD 8.3 billion measure to help tackle the coronavirus outbreak that has killed more than a dozen people in the US and infected more than 200.
 The legislation provides federal public health agencies with money for vaccines, tests and potential treatments and helps state and local governments prepare and respond to the threat.

 The rapid spread of the virus has rocked financial markets, interrupted travel and threatens to affect everyday life in the United States.
 Trump had planned to sign the bill during a visit to the Centers for Disease Control and Prevention in Atlanta.
 But he told reporters Friday that concerns were raised about "one person who was potentially infected" who worked at the CDC.
-Trump said the person has since tested negative for the new virus and that he still hopes to visit the agency at some point.
+Trump said the person has since tested negative for the new virus, and the CDC was added to his schedule on Friday.

 The Senate passed the USD 8.3 billion measure Thursday to help tackle the outbreak in hopes of reassuring a fearful public and accelerating the government's response to the virus.
 Its rapid spread is threatening to upend everyday life in the US and across the globe.
 The money would pay for a multifaceted attack on a virus that is spreading more widely every day, sending financial markets spiraling again Thursday, disrupting travel and potentially threatening the US economy's decade-long expansion.

 "It's an aggressive plan, a vigorous plan that has received an overwhelming positive reaction."
 Trump was sure to sign the measure, which has almost universal support.
-It is intended to project confidence and calm as anxiety builds over the impact of the virus, which has claimed 12 lives in the US.
+It is intended to project confidence and calm as anxiety builds over the impact of the virus, which has claimed more than a dozen lives in the US.
 "The American people are looking for leadership and want assurance that their government is up to the task of protecting their health and safety," said Sen. Patrick Leahy, D-Vt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)